Dzeru/Dzeru/README.md

 ### Hi there 👋

-### My name is Diana and I am Big Data and Java Developer with 2 years experience.
+### My name is Diana and I am Big Data and Java Developer with 3 years experience.

 **Here are some things to get to know:**

-- 🌱 I’m currently learning Big Data, Python, Java (especially for web projects).
+- 🌱 I’m currently learning Big Data, Java (especially for web projects), Python.
-- 💬 Ask me about Java, Spring Boot, projects, technologies.
+- 💬 Ask me about Java, Spring Boot, Big Data, projects, technologies.

 <!--
 **Dzeru/Dzeru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.